-Following closely in the model of PWYP’s global mandate, PWYP Canada seeks to pursue its main objective of increasing transparency and combating corruption in the extractives sector through the application of three core initiatives – “the mandatory disclosure of payments made by oil, mining, and gas companies to host governments, on a disaggregated and project-by-project level”; the “implementation of the Extractive Industry Transparency Initiative (EITI) in Canada”; and through the “disclosure of all contracts, licenses, and lease agreements in the oil, mining, and gas sector.”
-PWYP uses two main methods to realize its objectives on the world stage: advocacy vis-à-vis regulations, institutions, government agencies, corporations, investors, and capacity-building through collaboration “with local and international actors to organize training workshops, conferences, and seminars to help meet these needs.”
+Building on PWYP’s global mandate, PWYP Canada seeks to pursue its main objective of increasing transparency and combating corruption in the extractives sector through three key initiatives – the mandatory disclosure of payments made by oil, mining, and gas companies to host governments, “on a disaggregated and project-by-project level”; “the implementation of the Extractive Industry Transparency Initiative (EITI) in Canada”, and “the disclosure of all contracts, licenses, and lease agreements in the oil, mining, and gas sector.”
+By advocating its position to institutions, government agencies, corporations, and investors, PWYP Canada promotes capacity-building through collaboration while working closely with local and international partners.

-Despite the herculean challenge of attaining full transparency in the resource extractives sector on the international level, PWYP has nevertheless made great headway in encouraging government transparency in the industry.
-As the main engine behind the drive for financial transparency in the world of extractives, PWYP is uniquely positioned with its expansive international network and golden reputation to further facilitate the implementation new regulations and procedures across the globe.
-We can only hope that PWYP’s efforts will not only promote transparency in this sector, but that this organization’s endeavours will hopefully contribute to a more ethical business practices in the corporate world on the whole.
+Despite the monolithic challenges facing transparency initiatives in the global extractives sector, PWYP has made remarkable progress in its mission through its advocacy and outreach efforts.
+Today, PWYP is leading the charge in promoting revenue transparency in mining, oil, and gas, by using its international network and sterling reputation to facilitate the implementation new regulations and procedures across the globe.
+We can only hope that PWYP’s efforts will not only promote transparency in this sector, but that this organization’s endeavours will hopefully contribute to more ethical business practices in the corporate world on the whole.